 To get to the top of Mount Phou Si, you’ll need to climb about 300 steps, and there’s also an entrance fee of 20,000 Kip.
 The entrance is to visit the temple, Wat Chom Si, which is beautiful and while you’re up there, you must visit the temple.

 But as you step behind the temple, you’ll instantly realize why this is such a popular spot almost any time of the day.

 Mount Phou Si lies between the Mekong and the Nam Khan rivers and offers sweeping panoramic views of the entire city of Luang Prabang set against the mountains.

-Unfortunately, it’s popularity means that it gets crazy crowded, to the point where it was impossible for me to move.
-You have to come a couple of hours before the sunset to reserve a good spot for yourself.
+Unfortunately, its popularity means that it gets crazily crowded, to the point where I couldn’t move.
+You have to come a couple of hours before sunset to reserve a good spot for yourself.
 And once you do, you can’t move from there or you lose it.

 I don’t mean to sway you away from Mount Phou Si, but if you only had a day, I would much rather advise you to visit any of the other two spots for sunset.